Structural Non-Attribution Risk (SNAR) in Advanced AI Systems

 This observation does not assert intent, negligence, or governance failure.
 It more simply highlights a boundary condition: where harm is not technically legible to the system and not mechanically binding on its operation, accountability mechanisms that operate entirely externally may function descriptively rather than causally.
 For domains such as insurance, liability modeling, and systemic risk assessment, this distinction may be material.

 Neuroscientists like Antonio Damasio have proven that safe, rational decision-making requires an internal mechanism that senses risk and consequence (homeostasis).
 Current AI systems entirely lack this biology.
-We developed the Structural Feedback Failure (SFF) framework to model what happens when we deploy these 'consequence-blind' systems at scale, and how we must adjust our liability and safety models to protect vulnerable populations.
+The SNAR framework is being developed to shine a light on 'consequence-blind' systems at scale.

-The SFF is offered as an analytical contribution to discussions of AI risk, insurability, and accountability, without proposing rememdiees or policy prescriptions.
+SNAR is offered as an analytical contribution to discussions of AI risk, insurability, and accountability, without proposing remedies or policy prescriptions.